 Months of entry

 You’ll gain a skillset combining advanced structural techniques and interpreting seismic data, an understanding of structural systems in time and space, and an appreciation of both the geological and geophysical constraints of seismic interpretation and model building.

 Our teaching is research led, with direct links to active applied research.
 You’ll be taught by a range of research and industry experts, as well as through industry-led workshops.
-Strong industry links are a feature of this programme.
+Strong industry links are a feature of this course.

 Course contact details

-- Admissions Team
+- Postgraduate Admissions Team